d4vves/garbage-boy/README.md

 Garbage Boy is tired.
 All they want to do is get back to their cozy garbage home and catch some z's.
 BUT ALAS!
 There are a bunch of nasty rats running around, and Garbage Boy HATES rats.
 If they come in contact with a rat, they will LITERALLY die.

 Garbage Boy also hates littering.
 Make sure to pick up garbage on your way home, otherwise Garbage Boy will be sad.
-If Garbage Boy becomes too weighed down by the reality of their part in the destruction of our planet, they will not be able to continue on. //Pro-tip: picking up garbage will not only keep Garbage Boy happy but will invigorate them and reward a stat boost!
+If Garbage Boy becomes too weighed down by the reality of their part in the destruction of our planet, they will not be able to continue on.
+Pro-tip: picking up garbage will not only keep Garbage Boy happy but will invigorate them and reward a stat boost!

-TLDR: Move Garbage Boy back home to their trash can without touching any of those nasty rats.
-Pick up garbage to keep Garbage Boy happy //and gain some sick stat boosts.
+TLDR: Move Garbage Boy with the WASD keys and navigate back home to their trash can without touching any of those nasty rats.
+Pick up garbage to keep Garbage Boy happy and gain some sick stat boosts.

 [Play Game](https://d4vves.github.io/garbage-boy/)

 ![Wireframe](gb-wireframe.jpg)

+Check out how I planned out all of the amazing things Garbage Boy can do [here](https://hackmd.io/@d4vves/SJVPKrTn8).

 ## MVP
 - Create a CLI-like game screen